 CUNST ART.
-Cunst Art is the ongoing feminist art/performance project publishing provocative art-errorist THORNS, most recently 'The Woman=Whore Questionnaire', 'Black is Gay', 'Abort The Pope', 'It Is Women's Duty And Right To Hate Religion', 'WOMEN+AMBITION' and (see NEWS page) 'LAID BARE - Diary - 1983-1984', a study on the indivisibility of race, class and sex.
+Cunst Art is the ongoing feminist art/performance project publishing provocative art-errorist THORNS, most recently 'The Woman=Whore Questionnaire', 'Black is Gay', 'Abort The Pope', 'LesbIAM', 'It Is Women's Duty And Right To Hate Religion', 'WOMEN+AMBITION' and (see NEWS page) 'LAID BARE - Diary - 1983-1984', a study on the indivisibility of race, class and sex.

 The Cunst Art pamphlet 'Calling Women Whores Lets Rapists Go Free' by Caroline Coon and barrister Amber Marks sets out the urgent need to legalise prostitution.
 It is because the profession of prostitute is considered despicable that all women are despised.